5 Ways to Make College Essays About Tragedy More Memorable

 To be sure, a college essay on the death of a parent or death in a family can have a positive impact on a student’s application.
 The gravity of these subjects makes them impactful, full of emotions, and very captivating for admissions officers, but only if they’re done right.
 Since so many students experience tragedy and loss at some point in their lives, these topics can come across as generic.

 Writing About Tragedy in the College Application Essay: Should It Be Done?

 When preparing to write a meaningful, personal, and impactful college application essay, something tragic that’s happened in your life might seem like a fitting topic.
 It’s revealing, emotional, and raw – seems like a fitting topic, right?
-Well, you’ll hear a variety of different opinions when you ask whether or not painful and sad college essays are a good idea.
+Well, you’ll hear a variety of different opinions when you ask whether or not painful college essays are a good idea.

-One camp says that these subjects can come across as cliche since many applicants struggle with similar experiences or issues.
+One camp says that these subjects can come across as generic since many applicants struggle with similar experiences or issues.
 However, another group will say that these stories are so personal and important that you’re doing yourself a disservice by not writing about them.

 The Right Way to Write About Tragedy in College Application

 If you’ve experienced tragedy or loss in your life and you’re confident you want to broach the topic in your college application essay, you’ll have to approach it differently than other subjects.
 These sensitive topics require more tact and care than others.
 But, when used properly, they can have a tremendous impact and can make your college application essay stand out from the crowd.
 Here, we’ll explore some tips for how to approach tragedy and loss in your college essay